faroit/dsdtools/README.md

 > [GNU parallel](http://www.gnu.org/software/parallel) is a shell tool for executing jobs in parallel using one or more computers.
 A job can be a single command or a small script that has to be run for each of the lines in the input.
 The typical input is a list of files, a list of hosts, a list of users, a list of URLs, or a list of tables.
 A job can also be a command that reads from a pipe.
 GNU parallel can then split the input and pipe it into commands in parallel.

-By running only one ```id``` in each python process the dsdtools set can easily be processed with GNU parallel using multiple CPUs without any further modifications to your code:
+By running only one ```id``` in each python process the sisectools set can easily be processed with GNU parallel using multiple CPUs without any further modifications to your code:

 ```bash
 parallel --bar 'DSD_ID={0} python main.py' ::: {0..99}